Ben7z-Cohen/Image-Processing/Panorama Registration & Stitching/README.md

-In this exercise you will be guided through the steps discussed in class to perform automatic ”Stereo Mosaicking”.
-The input of such an algorithm is a sequence of images scanning a scene from left to right (due to camera rotation and/or translation - we assume rigid transform between images), with significant overlap in the field of view of consecutive frames.
+In this exercise I wase guided through the steps discussed in class to perform automatic ”Stereo Mosaicking”.
+The input of such an algorithm is a sequence of images scanning a scene from left to right (due to camera rotation and/or translation -  assuming rigid transform between images), with significant overlap in the field of view of consecutive frames.
 This exercise covers the following steps:

 • Registration: The geometric transformation between each consecutive image pair is found by de-